pdn6606/TWM-xfce/README.md

 ![Fonts](https://github.com/pdn6606/TWM-xfce/assets/31226956/38292757-d508-4844-b7db-c4b3895c6782)

 ## gtk.css: Panels and Colors
+- Not to be confused with the one inside TWM-theme.
+This one is placed outside any folder, alongside startup.ogg
 - Go into ~/.config/gtk-3.0
 - Make sure to backup the original gtk.css inside the folder, if it exists, before replacing it
 - Put the file to the folder